blackaleader/ScreenC/README.md

 - **Effortless Uploads:** Easily upload media content to Amazon S3 without the reliance on VPNs or external services.

-- **CDN Bypass:** Circumvent CDN restrictions on various platforms, ensuring smooth media sharing experiences.
+- **CDN Bypass:** Bypasses any type of CDN restrictions on a wide range of platforms, ensuring a smooth media sharing experience.

-- **Secure Storage:** Utilize the security and reliability of Amazon S3 for storing uploaded content.
+- **Secure Storage:** Utilizes the security and reliability of Amazon S3 for storing uploaded content.

 ## How It Works

-1. Users take their screen shot using GUI app .
+1. Users take their own screenshot using the built-in GUI app.

-2. The uploader securely transfers the png to Amazon S3.
+2. The uploader securely transfers their taken PNG to Amazon S3.

-3. Uploaded file url will be replaced instead of png in clipboard.
+3. The URL belonging to the taken Screenshot will be replaced instead of a PNG in the clipboard.

-4. Share the links on platforms with restricted CDNs, enabling others to access the media seamlessly.
+4. Share the link on platforms with restricted CDNs, enabling others to access the media seamlessly.

 ## Getting Started

 ### Prerequisites

 - Python installed
-- Amazon S3 account with credentials
+- Amazon S3 account with log-in credentials.

 ### Installation